 March 18, 2014

-Tango only happens when the two dancers are immersed in the music and find the connection between them.
-There cannot be tango between two beginners who don't listen to the music, are physically detached, emotionally disconnected and unable to communicate their feelings.
-(See Tango Is a Feeling.)
+Tango only happens when the two dancers are fully immersed in the experience - the music, the feelings, and above all, the connection.
+There cannot be tango between two beginners who don't listen to the music, are physically detached, emotionally disconnected, and unable to communicate their feelings (see Tango Is a Feeling).
 They dance like two individuals bickering and disagreeing with each other.
-In contrast, mature dancers are fully connected.
-They immerse themselves in the music, which moves them, stirs their emotions, resonates with them, and enables them to find connections.
+In contrast, experienced dancers flow together harmoniously.
+They lose themselves in the music, letting it resonate with them, enabling them to find the connection.
 As a result, they dance like two soulmates in perfect agreement.
 This agreement is what makes tango intoxicating.

 No comments: